 Important: Noatikl 3 / Mixtikl 7 for macOS are being removed from sale on or before December 31st 2017.
 If you want to get them, don't delay, as when they are gone they are gone.
 Their future is to be found in Wotja for macOS.

 Yes, for apps that we are continuing to develop, we do make "upgrades" available.
 They are all paid for in one way or another, so we guess what you are probably asking is "how much do they cost?".
-We now operate a Fullgrade Model; see below that for the differences between Updates and Upgrades etc.
+For some years now we have operated a Fullgrade Model; see below for info on that and for the differences between Updates and Upgrades etc.

-Updates: We provide free "updates" for all our apps whilst they remain available for sale (e.g. Wotja, Wotja 2017 or Noatikl 3).
+Updates: We provide free "updates" for all our apps whilst they remain available for sale (e.g. Wotja, Wotja 2017 during 2017, Noatikl 3 etc.).

 Initial Purchase: Since 2012 we have only had an "Upgrade Price" (see "Fullgrade" Model, above) whereas for most Software there is traditionally a "Full Price" first purchase followed by a lower cost "Upgrade Price" for each new Major Version.

 Upgrades: "Major Version" increments of our apps, i.e. Upgrades, have always been new "paid for" apps (e.g. Noatikl 2 > Noatikl 3) and sold at Upgrade Prices (see "Fullgrade" Model, above).
 Once a new version of an app is released then the previous version is retired (removed from sale) and no further updates are made available for it.
 If you want further updates or new features, simply purchase the new version which is already at an Upgrade Price.